Eggy115/Coldfusion/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please submit an issue or pull request.
-See [Contributing](./CONTRIBUTING.md)
+See [Contributing](./CONTRIBUTING.md) for more information.